axiomiety/axiomiety.github.io/articles/gaming_snake.markdown

    * Check if we've just eaten an apple (and increase the tail length accordingly)
    * Check for collisions and end the game if there's one

-In javascript it's like this:
+In code it's like this:

 {% highlight javascript %}
       update: function() {